FREQUENTLY ASKED

 Answer:

-2. Who
+2. Who administers the

-administers the MCLE program?
+MCLE program?

 Answer:

-Court of South Carolina Commission on Continuing Legal Education &
+is administered by the Supreme Court of South Carolina Commission on Continuing

-Commission is an agency of the Supreme Court of South Carolina (Court) created
+Legal Education & Specialization (Commission).
+The Commission is an agency of the Supreme

-by Rule 408, SCACR.
+Court of South Carolina (Court) created by Rule 408, SCACR.
 Twelve members of the Commission are

 appointed by the Court to oversee operations of the agency.
 The Commission Members include representatives

-3. What
+3. What is the purpose

-is the purpose of the MCLE program?
+of the MCLE program?

 Answer:

-environment, the law continues to grow more complex and it changes with
+In the modern legal environment, the law continues to grow more complex

-mandatory judicial continuing legal education (JCLE)
+resulted from mandatory judicial continuing legal education (JCLE) and

-and mandatory continuing legal education for attorneys (CLE), the Court maintains minimum CLE requirements to ensure
+mandatory continuing legal education for attorneys (CLE), the Court maintains

-that all active South Carolina Bar members remain competent and current with
+minimum CLE requirements to ensure that all active South Carolina Bar members

-the law throughout their legal or judicial careers.
+remain competent and current with the law throughout their legal or judicial

 4. Is